phil294/vimium-everywhere/README.md

 You can also change the list of exclude windows at the top of the script.
 For example, you might want to set it to `firefox,Google-chrome` if you are using normal [Vimium](https://github.com/philc/vimium) there, which is a lot more capable in browsers.

 You can switch to **simple mode** by setting the environment variable `SIMPLE_MODE` to `1`, e.g. run it like `SIMPLE_MODE=1 ./vimium-everywhere`.
 Simple mode means: All magic (key press / window change detection) is removed, and only a single hotkey remains (default <kbd>Alt</kbd>+<kbd>f</kbd>) with does both building and link selection one after another.
-This is slower than normal mode, but is less resource hungry as there is no background activity at all, unless you press the Hotkey.
+This is slower than normal mode, but is *way* less resource hungry as there is no background activity at all, unless you press the Hotkey.
+Thus, **simple mode is recommended**.

 You can also change the `Hotkey` mappings in the source: For example, in simple mode, `!f` is the hotkey for showing links. `!` stands for <kbd>Alt</kbd> modifier.
 Other modifiers: `^` = <kbd>Ctrl</kbd>, `+` = <kbd>Shift</kbd>, `#` = <kbd>Super(Win)</kbd>, `<^>!` = <kbd>AltGr</kbd>.